davide-marchiori/k-alpha/README.md

    - Interval
    - Ratio

 3. **Result Interpretation**: The calculator processes the uploaded data and outputs the Krippendorff's Alpha value, which reflects the level of agreement among coders.
+Confidence Intervals (CI) are also available.
+An acceptable level of reliability should be equal or above 0.80, as suggested by Krippendorff (2004).

 ### Data Privacy